maxisoft/Freenom-dns-updater/README.md

   - domain: test2.tk
     name: # you can omit this line
     type: AAAA
-    target: "fd2b:1c1b:3641:1cd8::" # note that you has to quote ipv6 addresses
+    target: "fd2b:1c1b:3641:1cd8::" # note that you have to quote ipv6 addresses
     ttl: 24440

   # the following will update your subdomain's A record with your current ip (v4)